21st-century classical music: Opera

 Chamber opera is an important type of opera developed in the mid-twentieth century.
 They use smaller scale forces than regular operas.
 Examples from the 21st century include Pauline by Tobin Stokes (libretto by Margaret Atwood), The Corridor by Harrison Birtwistle, El Caballero de la triste figura by Tomás Marco and The Sound of a Voice by Philip Glass.

+Ballet

+Embrace is a ballet written in 2018 by the American composer Sarah Kirkland Snider and choreographed by the British choreographer George Williamson.
+Debra Craine of The Times wrote, "Embrace is an earnest and heartfelt gay coming-out tale, with dramatic music (from Sarah Kirkland Snider, played live) and a clearly defined choreographic journey from confusion and confrontation to acceptance and reconciliation."

+Chroma is a one-act contemporary ballet created by Wayne McGregor for the Royal Ballet.
+The work received its premiere at the Royal Opera House, Covent Garden, on 17 November 2006.
+The ballet is performed to a combination of original music by Joby Talbot and arrangements of music by Jack White of the White Stripes, with orchestrations by Christopher Austin.

 Song and choral music

 Adams' On the Transmigration of Souls (2002) is a choral piece commemorating the victims of the 11 September 2001 attacks (for which he won the Pulitzer Prize for Music in 2003).
 Roxanna Panufnik's recent output includes The Song of Names and All Shall be Well.

 Golijov's La Pasión según San Marcos, Gubaidulina's Johannes-Passion, Tan Dun's Water Passion, and Wolfgang Rihm's Deus Passus were all composed for the Passion 2000 project, through which the Internationale Bachakademie Stuttgart commemorated the 250th anniversary of the death of J.S.
 Bach.
 Golijov, being a Jew and Latin American, offered a different perspective on the Passion: he drew on African-influenced traditions from Cuba and Brazil, flamenco and Baroque music to create a work that enacts the story as a ritual through voices, dance and movement.

 Henri Dutilleux's last works (died 2013) include Correspondances and Le temps l'horloge, both of which are song cycles.